-The primary output from the dataset will be a 3D visualisation of the Library in 1605 -1620, tracing the movement (or not) of books over the period 1600-1620.
+The initial primary output from the dataset will be a resource map of the network of bibliographical agents and books which are active in the Library in 1605 -1620, and traces the movement (or not) of books over the period 1600-1620.
 The data draws on the earliest administrative records of the Bodleian, and interrogates the cataloguing and list-making activity of the Library staﬀ.
-The editor of this project is Louisiane Ferlier.
+The editor of this project is Robyn Adams.
 The technical framework is designed and maintained by Matthew Symonds.
-Additional technical support is given by Jan Broadway and Jaap Geraerts.
-Additional support is provided by Lucy Stagg.
+Additional support is given by Louisiane Ferlier, Jaap Geraerts, Jan Broadway, Kristof Smeyers and Lucy Stagg.